Skip to main content

 This functionality works well!
 Salesforce stores data in a warehouse instance that they manage, which you can then access via a data share to create virtual tables inside your owned warehouse instance.
 You get to use this data without storing it in your own instance.
 This process is relatively simple and straightforward to set up.

-Warehouse → Salesforce Data Cloud: This direction is much more confusing and poorly documented, and we have a healthy amount of skepticism about its maturity.
+Warehouse → Salesforce Data Cloud: This direction is much more confusing and poorly documented.
 Salesforce calls this technology Bring-Your-Own-Lake (BYOL) data federation.
 It is supposed to make data warehouse data accessible inside Salesforce Data Cloud so marketers can build audiences and act on their warehouse data, without copying it.

 BYOL data federation has fundamental flaws